Florence Louise Pettitt: Boston Opera in crisis of 1990: Pettitt temporarily takes mantle from the faltering Caldwell

 the Strand was saved and renovated in the late 1970s.
 While Boston City Hall backed revitalization of the Strand, with help from community groups, it has not been primarily used as an opera house since the re-opening.
 But when the Caldwell organization faltered, it provided shelter to the Chaminade group.

-Richard Dyer, the eminent Globe columnist who presided at New England Conservatory's 2008 centennial of Boris Goldovsky (recounting tales of Boston Opera from the 1940s, 1950s and 1960s along with stars Phyllis Curtin, George Shirley, Sherrill Milnes, Rosalind Elias, Justino Diaz and John Moriarty) lionized Mrs Pettitt and her company for their efforts in the 1990 production.
+Richard Dyer, the eminent Globe columnist who presided at New England Conservatory's 2008 centennial of Boris Goldovsky (recounting tales of Boston Opera from the 1940s, 1950s and 1960s along with stars Phyllis Curtin, George Shirley, Sherrill Milnes, Rosalind Elias, Justino Diaz and John Moriarty) lionized Mrs. Pettitt and her company for their efforts in the 1990 production.

 Among the professional performers onstage in the 1990 Pettitt production was Deborah Sasson (ibid).
-Deborah was born in Boston, and having worked with Mrs Pettitt and Seiji Ozawa, she has moved on to become a celebrated European performer.
+Deborah was born in Boston and having worked with Mrs. Pettitt and Seiji Ozawa, she has moved on to become a celebrated European performer.

 Pettitt's collaborators that year included Randall J. Kulunis, who at the time saw the failure of the Caldwell efforts and the loss of Caldwell's venue as an opportunity to resurrect the original plans of the original Huntington Street Boston Opera House (1909) and put fully staged opera once again in a proper Boston hall.
 Pettitt's company cooperated in this noble venture, although no resurrection occurred.
 Dyer hailed the effort.

-In the narrative of Boston Opera history, this may have been the highwater mark for Mrs Pettitt and her Chaminade group.
-But she continued using Boston singers in her productions for many more years, and continued to draw on the Boston Opera community for talent, ticket sales, inspiration, and collaboration.
+In the narrative of Boston Opera history, she continued using Boston singers in her productions for many more years and thus continued to draw on the Boston Opera community for talent, ticket sales, inspiration, and collaboration.

-Not only did she and her Chaminade Opera Group continue staging operas long after the folding of Caldwell's company, but they also established a broad repertoire of oratorio works, including Mendelssohn's Elijah, Carl Orff's Carmina Burana, and many famous and lesser known requiems and masses.
+She and her Chaminade Opera Group continue staging operas long after the folding of Caldwell's company, but they also established a broad repertoire of oratorio works, including Mendelssohn's Elijah, Carl Orff's Carmina Burana, and many famous and lesser known requiems and masses.
 Her favorite requiem was Brahms' German Requiem and Chaminade Opera Group singers performed it several times as an oratorio piece under the direction of Mrs Pettitt.
-They also maintained Chaminade's opera scholarship.
+During this time, they also maintained Chaminade's opera scholarship.